-A key component to any workout is a dynamic warm-up.
-In simple terms a dynamic warm-up is “moving while you stretch” or stretching through a joint’s full range of motion and preparing muscles for more intense exercise to come.
+A key component of any workout is a dynamic warm-up.
+In simple terms, a dynamic warm-up is “moving while you stretch” or stretching through a joint’s full range of motion and preparing muscles for more intense exercise to come.
 A dynamic warm-up promotes blood flow, helps PREVENT INJURY and muscle soreness, as well as helps improve overall performance.
 The key is to practice these consistently and to make sure it is progressive, so the body can adapt as you challenge it with new exercises.

 This exercise will help improve the functional range of motion and stability of the ankle, as well as, strengthen the muscles around the shin to reduce shin splints.